rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231105_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 3276s
+Video Keywords: []
+Video Views: 4178
+Video Rating: None
+---

-# The Sunday Read: ‘The Botched Hunt for the Gilgo Beach Killer’
+# The Sunday Read: â€˜The Botched Hunt for the Gilgo Beach Killerâ€™
 **New York Times Podcasts:** [November 05, 2023](https://www.youtube.com/watch?v=_8Ja2mKoMr0)
 *  I first heard about this case 13 years ago, in 2010.
 *  Four sets of human remains were found on the side of a highway on Long Island, just an